MatthewFallon/nh-stream/computer.md

 ![Go Live Option](assets/Go_Live_Selection_Page.png)

 First, Press the copy button next to Stream Key to copy the new stream key to the clipboard for later.
-Then, on the right hand side press the “Choose Image” button to set the thumbnail as shown:
+Then, (optional) on the right hand side press the “Choose Image” button to set the thumbnail as shown:

 ![Set Thumbnail](assets/Live_Post_Editor.png)